The first prenatal visit

 Expect the first of many blood tests throughout your pregnancy.
 Blood count and type will be detected, along with diseases such as hepatitis B, and the Rh factor protein found in red blood cells.
 If the mother lacks the protein or the father has it, the pregnancy will probably require special care.

 A complete physical exam includes a pelvic exam and Pap test to check for cervical cancer.

 Specialized testing may be recommended should Down syndrome, chromosomal conditions, cystic fibrosis or other complications be a factor due to family history, age, or ethnicity.
-For parents who want to know baby's gender, a non-invasive prenatal test is performed with a simple blood draw as early as 10 weeks.
+For parents who want to know the baby's gender, a non-invasive prenatal test is performed with a simple blood draw as early as 10 weeks.

 A healthy pregnancy schedule typically looks something like this:

 - Monthly visits up to 28 weeks